Arwa-Fawzy/Cat-Emotional-Analysis/README.md

 https://drive.google.com/drive/folders/10twHf86rzN8wlaeZGn_DNO-KQxyamx-W?usp=sharing

 * Open VScode and open DeepPet floder in your workspace
-* Download the images in test folder attached with python code folder to pick cat images from gallery while detection
+* Download the images in test folder attached with YOLOv5 folder to pick cat images from gallery while detection
 * You can launch your emulator and detect the cat images